GL_Discover Hub_Forex_1920x1280_SaxoBlueLight_01

 Saxo Group

 In forex trading, being able to short a currency can be particularly useful during times of economic uncertainty or market volatility.
-Shorting a currency can offer a way for investors like you to profit when you believe its value will drop compared to another currency.
+Shorting a currency is a way to take a position based on the view that its value may drop relative to another currency.

 However, while it can be a profitable strategy, it’s important to clearly understand how currency markets work and the risks that come with it to protect yourself from unpleasant surprises.

-In this guide, we’ll break down how short selling works in the forex market and take you step by step through the process.
+In this guide, we’ll break down how short selling works in the forex market, and explain the basic concepts and common steps involved.
 You'll also get a clearer picture of how to short currencies, so you can decide if this strategy fits into your approach when dealing with currency declines.

 What is short selling?